KargJonas/modular/README.md

 </IfModule>
 ```

-This snippet uses the Apache's RewriteEngine, you can enable it using these commands:
+This snippet uses the Apache's RewriteEngine.
+If you are on Debian, Ubuntu or something similar, you can enable it using these commands:

 ```bash
 sudo a2enmod rewrite